fabba/WhackAMole/README.md

 - There will be a page with a manual on how to play the game and what the ability is of each mole

-- At the start you have five lives, for each mole you miss one life will be deleted.
+- At the start you have six lives, for each mole you miss one life will be deleted.
 If all your lives are gone, you're score will be displayed and you will be linked to the highscore.

-- At the end of each round ( four levels ) you get one life extra.
+- At the end of each round you get one life extra.

-- If you finish a round ( four levels ) at the settings you can decide to always start at the next round.
-The points will be equal to if you wack all the moles in the previous rounds and the user will start with 5 lives
+- If you finish a level ( four rounds ), then you can continue in the next level, even though you quit the game.

 Technical requirements